Jenna Jameson: Business ventures

 In August 2005, ClubJenna launched Club Thrust, an interactive website for Jameson's gay male fans, which includes videos, galleries, sex advice, gossip, and downloads.
 The director of webmaster relations for ClubJenna said the straight site had always had a lot of gay traffic.
 By 2006, ClubJenna administered more than 150 official sites for other adult entertainment industry stars.

 In August 2005, a group of business investors that included Jameson purchased Babes Cabaret, a strip club in Scottsdale, Arizona, intending to make it the first foray of ClubJenna into live entertainment.
 Soon after the purchase attracted attention, the Scottsdale City Council proposed a new ordinance banning nudity at adult-entertainment venues and requiring a four-foot divider restricting contact with dancers.
 Such a divider would have also effectively banned lap dances, the dancers' main source of revenue.
-Jameson argued strongly against the ordinance, and helped organize a petition against it.
-On September 12, 2006, in a referendum on the ordinance, voters struck down the stricter rules, allowing the club to continue to operate as before.
+Jameson argued strongly against the ordinance and helped organize a petition against it.
+On September 12, 2006, in a referendum on the ordinance, voters struck down the stricter rules, allowing the club to continue operating as before.

-On February 3, 2006, Jameson hosted a "Vivid ClubJenna Super Bowl Party" with several other ClubJenna and Vivid Girls at the Zoo Club in Detroit, Michigan for a $500 to $1,000 ticket price.
+On February 3, 2006, Jameson hosted a "Vivid ClubJenna Super Bowl Party" with several other ClubJenna and Vivid Girls at the Zoo Club in Detroit, Michigan, for a $500 to $1,000 ticket price.
 It featured a lingerie show, but no planned nudity or sex acts.
 When first announced, the party caused controversy with the National Football League, which did not sanction this as an official Super Bowl event.
-For 2007, Jameson signed up to play quarterback in the Lingerie Bowl, but retired due to her insurance company's damage concerns.
-She instead acted as commentator.
+In 2007, Jameson signed up to play quarterback in the Lingerie Bowl, but retired due to her insurance company's damage concerns.
+She instead acted as a commentator.

 On June 22, 2006, Playboy Enterprises announced that it had bought ClubJenna Inc., along with an agreement to have both Jameson and Grdina stay on as contracted executives.
 Playboy CEO Christie Hefner said that she expected to rapidly increase film production, producing about thirty features in the first year, and will expand the way they are sold, not only as DVDs but through TV channels, video-on-demand services, and mobile phones.
 On November 1, 2006, Playboy renamed one of the Spice Network's pay-per-view channels from The Hot Network to ClubJenna.